|Using 4Pane||Contents||Menu Sections|

 People with a preference for keyboard navigation can use shortcuts to move between dir-view and file-view (sh-ctrl-a by default) and to the opposite twin-pane (sh-ctrl-o).
 If there are multiple tabs, you can go backwards and forwards between them using sh-ctrl-',' and sh-ctrl-'.' (all these shortcuts can be changed, of course).

-Unlike some file managers, 4Pane doesn't keep checking for changes in the part of the filesystem that its displaying.
-However you can refresh the currently-selected pane at any time by clicking Refresh on the Context Menu, or by pressing F5.
+Since version 2.0, by default 4Pane uses inotify to keep its display up-to-date.
+However you can still refresh the currently-selected pane at any time by clicking Refresh on the Context Menu, or by pressing F5.

 You can read more about panes in the View Menu and Fileview columns.